couchbaselabs/mobile-testkit/simulations/README.md

 ### Running Todo simulation

 Currently the Todo directory is a collection of scripts for interaction with a live https://github.com/couchbaselabs/mobile-training-todo setup

+### Android Listener Simulation

+The simulation shows how to start multiple emulators / devices and start replications between all of them.
+This should be automated in the future.